 “The German system of aromatherapy (smell) is comparable to platonic love.
 You cannot make babies with platonic love.
 The English system is like flirting.
 You still cannot make babies.
 The French system of aromatherapy is like ‘The Full Monty,’ and it will make babies!”

-So, although Dr. Pénoël‘s statement had a joking quality, it was taken very much to heart.
+So, although Dr. Pénoël’s statement had a joking quality to it, it was taken very much to heart.

-In addition, Pénoël had lectured previously in California in 1989 and 1990 and showed audiences his “living embalming” technique on a seriously ill girl.
-He saturated the woman’s tissues with repeated undiluted applications every 30 minutes.
+In addition, Pénoël had previously lectured in California in 1989 and 1990, showing audiences his “living embalming” technique.
+He saturated an ill woman’s tissues with repeated undiluted applications every 30 minutes.
 We saw him drip large amounts of oils on her back and use a hair dryer to dry them on her skin.
 Many of my colleagues were witness to this.
 Not long after this event, Gary Young started spreading a similar method called Raindrop Therapy, which he supposedly learned from a Lakota medicine man named Grandfather Wallace Black Elk.
 Black Elk’s children and tribe have since denied Young’s claim, and you can read a direct letter on that subject here.

 After Pénoël spoke at the Young Living convention and had his book published by the company (Pénoël, D. & R. – Natural Home Health Care Using Essential Oils.
 Editions Osmobiose, La Drome, France 1998), Young Living began using the idea of different “schools” within their marketing campaign.
 It makes perfect sense from a business perspective; telling people to perform undiluted medical treatments like this and oral use, too, sells more oil than diluted topical or atmospheric use.
-This was the beginning of the “schools” myth, because the marketing campaigns purport that the French method is so superior to other, non-medically focused forms of aromatherapy.
+This was the beginning of the “schools” myth.
+Meanwhile, these marketing campaigns purport that the French method is superior to other, non-medically focused forms of aromatherapy.

-And so began the use of undiluted oils on spines to correct scoliosis and daily oral use in capsules or water to treat many serious medical conditions.
+And so began the use of undiluted oils on spines to correct scoliosis, along with daily oral use in capsules or water to treat many serious medical conditions.
 This is essentially the practice of medicinal aromatherapy by the masses, which I absolutely believe our beloved French aromatherapists never intended.
-Now all the other copycat companies repeat and repeat the same “joke” making it appear real to newbies searching on the internet!
+Now all the other copycat companies repeat the same “joke,” making it appear real to newbies searching on the internet!

 One aspect that especially confuses me is how Pénoël came up with the idea of the “German” school.
 Some sites say it’s because Germans find inhaling essential oils similar to walking in a forest with streams and brooks.
 But I think we all enjoy that, no?
 Why would this be relegated to a German school of thought?

 It’s all very confusing and unclear, in my opinion.
-After all, as The Atlantic Institute of Aromatherapy, I teach topical, oral, and inhalation, and I am not French, German, or British.
-I’m a USA born and bred Southern gal!
-I’ve also benefited from training all over the world with French, German, British, Australian, and American aromatherapists and leaders and experts.
+After all, at the Atlantic Institute of Aromatherapy, I teach topical use, oral use, and inhalation, and I am not French, German, or British.
+I’m a USA born-and-bred southern gal!
+I’ve also benefited from training all over the world with French, German, British, Australian, and American aromatherapists, leaders, and experts.

 Someone recently asked me which school I subscribe to, and my answer was this: None of them!
 I teach and use essential oils and other natural products internally, externally, and environmentally.

 I will use essential oils and natural products internally if I’m ill, but not on a daily basis because there is no need and they contain no nutrients.
-I dilute my oils for skin use because it’s safer, more economically effective, and covers a wider area.
-I apply essential oils daily in creams and lotions, and I inhale daily in my environment.
-I’ll also inhale from a diffuser if I’m congested.
-I’m not any one school, because I’m all of the schools.
-Because all the so-called schools, together, make up aromatherapy.
-And no matter the particular method of aromatherapy, it’s important to be well-trained in the safe use of essential oils.
+When using oils topically, I dilute them because it’s safer, more economically effective, and it covers a wider area.
+I apply essential oils daily in creams and lotions, and I inhale them daily in my environment; I’ll also inhale them from a diffuser if I’m congested.
+Most importantly, I don’t subscribe to any one school, because I subscribe to all of the schools.
+All of the so-called schools, together, make up aromatherapy.
+No matter the particular method of aromatherapy, it’s important to be well-trained in the safe use of essential oils.

-I’ve been actively studying essential oils and essential oil safety for forty years and have been involved in the industry since early 1980, long before the idea of these schools ever took root.
-I will not allow aromatherapy history in the USA to be rewritten as long as I’m alive to recount my true experiences with it.
+For 40 years, I’ve actively been studying essential oils and essential oil safety.
+I’ve been involved in the industry since early 1980, long before the idea of these schools ever took root.
+I will not allow aromatherapy history in the USA to be rewritten.
+As long as I’m alive, I will recount my true experiences with it.